Staff

 fnicoletti@hawkridge.org

-Spring/Summer 2025 Team
+Fall 2025 Team

-David Alexander – Volunteer Bander
+David Alexander, Volunteer Bander

 David Alexander grew up living all over the world, and after finishing his medical training in Dallas, Madison, and Tucson finally decided it was time to settle down.
 Through some luck, he and his wife Christina landed in Duluth, MN of all places.
 David has been a passionate birder over the years and still manages to get overseas for a few nature trips a year.
 Starting in the Fall of 1995, he has been an annual visitor and later a volunteer at Hawk Ridge.